AFSP – How to get Record of Completion

 You will be listed on the IRS website in the “Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.”

-You can look for your listing about four weeks after completing your AFSP.
+You can look for your listing about the first week in January after completing your AFSP.

 Your rights as an AFSP